shedskin/shedskin/doc/README.rst

 For 'make' to succeed, make sure to have the Python development files installed (under **Debian**, install ``python-dev``; under **Fedora**, install ``python-devel``).

 Note that for type inference to be possible, the module must (indirectly) call its own functions.
-This is accomplished in the example by putting the function calls under the ``if __name__=='__main__'`` statement, so that they will not be executed when the module is imported.
+This is accomplished in the example by putting the function calls under the ``if __name__=='__main__'`` statement, so that they are not executed when the module is imported.

 The extension module can now be simply imported and used as usual: ::